seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 I thank thee, Varrius; thou hast made good haste:
 Come, we will walk.
-There’s other of our friends
+There's other of our friends
 Will greet us here anon, my gentle Varrius.

 *Exeunt*